Reliable computation by large-alphabet formulas in the presence of noise

 Together, the bounds \cref{eq:error-upper-bound} and \cref{eq:error-lower-bound} along with the result for symmetrically noisy inputs of \cref{lem:lower-bound-on-majqk-denoising-threshold}, gives the desired result. \end{proof}

-For visualization purposes, and for consistency with \cref{sec:universal-boolean-computation}, we introduce a transformed set of coordinates for \(\Delta_3\), defined by
+For visualization purposes, and for consistency with \cref{sec:universal-ternary-computation}, we introduce a transformed set of coordinates for \(\Delta_3\), defined by

 We will denote the action of the transformation using barred variables \(\bar{\mathcal{M}}_\varepsilon\), and the corresponding logical regions \(\bar{\mathcal{R}}^{(i)}\).
-Note that, in these coordinates, the origin \(x = y = 0\) corresponds to the maximally mixed probability distribution \((1/3, 1/3, 1/3)\), and the level curves of the coordinate \(p_2\) are horizontal lines.
+Note that, in these coordinates, the origin \(x = y = 0\) corresponds to the uniform probability distribution \((1/3, 1/3, 1/3)\), and the level curves of the coordinate \(p_2\) are horizontal lines.
 A visualization of the denoising dynamics is shown for \(q = k = 3\) in \cref{fig:denoising-stream-plot-symmetric}.